gumaerc-testorg/7.343-fall-2006/content/pages/lecture-notes.md

 Anoxygenic Photosynthesis
 {{< tdclose >}}
 {{< tdopen >}}
 Anoxygenic photosynthetic bacteria can use light energy to extract electrons from molecules other than water.
-This process does not evolve O2.
+This process does not evolve O{{< sub "2" >}}.
 In the paper of Post and Arieli, the ability of _P. hollandica_ to carry out anoxygenic photosynthesis under stressed conditions is examined.
 In the paper by Griesbeck, the enzymatic mechanism of sulfide-quinone reductase (SQR), which is essential for sulfide-dependent photosynthesis, is investigated.
 {{< tdclose >}}

 {{< trclose >}}